 To communicate obstacle information between the master HMI and the software modules on the slave, a 16 bit identifier is assigned to each obstacle.
 While the static GIS-obstacles are administrated in a list, dynamic obstacles are administrated using a local map centered at the position of the slave.
 The local map features an orthogonal histogram grid containing a detection event counter for each square and the assigned identifier.
 Each sensor provides data to an obstacle detection algorithm.
 The map operates as data fusion layer on object level.
 Objects are not further classified.
 If a detected obstacle overlaps a previously traced object, it copies the existent ID.
 Otherwise a new ID is assigned.
-Once an obstacle event protocol and communicated to all relevant software modules.
+Once an obstacle ID has been assigned, state changes of the related obstacle are recorded in an obstacle event protocol and communicated to all relevant software modules.
 The event protocol on both tractors is updated via the wireless connection.
 A set of events is coded within the event protocol (Table 3).
 After an obstacle has vanished from the field of view, the ID is released again, which is communicated by sending a zero as event code.
 A time stamp supports retracing the system behavior and debugging.